lindylearn/unclutter/docs/outline.md

 This is implemented in [readingTime.ts](https://github.com/lindylearn/unclutter/blob/main/source/content-script/modifications/DOM/readingTime.ts).

-## Social Highlights & Private Notes
+## Social Comments & Highlights

-The number of [social highlights](https://github.com/lindylearn/unclutter/blob/main/docs/social-highlights.md) or [privates notes](https://github.com/lindylearn/unclutter/blob/main/docs/annotations.md) will also appear next to outline headings if you enabled those features.
-The "progress ring" next to the title counts the number of private notes you made on the page to incentivize deeper reading (at least, that's the idea).
+The number of [social comments](https://github.com/lindylearn/unclutter/blob/main/docs/social-highlights.md) or [privates notes](https://github.com/lindylearn/unclutter/blob/main/docs/annotations.md) will also appear next to outline headings if you enabled those features.
+The "progress ring" next to the title counts the number of highlights you made on the page to incentivize deeper reading (at least, that's the idea).

 | 🐛     **Is this not working as expected or could be better?
 Please [open an issue](https://github.com/lindylearn/unclutter/issues/new) for it!** |
 | ------------------------------------------------------------------------------------------------------------------------------------------------- |